 Students are Key

-The Sustainability Committee encourages student-driven initiatives and student input, said Halli Bovia, manager of USC’s sustainability program.
-Her department’s partnership with USC’s Environmental Student Assembly (ESA) helps both have more impact.
+The Sustainability Committee encourages student-driven initiatives and student input, said Halli Bovia, former manager of USC’s sustainability program.

 “It’s important to support students and their efforts in this area because they have the manpower and energy to accomplish a great deal in a short amount of time,” Bovia said.
 “Using the USC campuses as living laboratories both educates students in sustainability principles, allowing them to put research into practice, and reduces USC’s environmental impact through innovative solutions.”

-Shawn Rhoads, a USC senior and the ESA’s first executive director, said the assembly has teamed up with the Graduate Student Government, Undergraduate Student Government and the Office of Sustainability to launch the Green Engagement Fund (GEF) to encourage students’ ideas.
-Like a venture capital fund for environmental projects, the GEF will provide money to students for pilot projects that improve sustainability.
+Shawn Rhoads, the Environmental Student Assembly’s first executive director, said the assembly has teamed up with the Graduate Student Government, Undergraduate Student Government and the Office of Sustainability to launch the Green Engagement Fund (GEF) to encourage students’ ideas.
+Like a venture capital fund for environmental projects, the GEF provides money to students for pilot projects that improve sustainability.
 It’s funded by money set aside by the Graduate Student Government.

 “The outcomes will depend on what students want to see on campus,” Rhoads said.
 “Some ideas I’ve heard were more on-campus community gardens, outdoor solar panel tables with built-in mobile phone and laptop chargers, and signage in university housing to promote conservation.”

-USC’s new solar-powered aquaponics learning garden emerged from last year’s funding competition.
-It will be built near the Waterman Community Garden behind the USC Parkside International Residential College on the University Park Campus.
+USC’s new solar-powered aquaponics learning garden emerged from prior years’ funding competitions.
+It is located near the Waterman Community Garden behind the USC Parkside International Residential College on the University Park Campus.

 Aquaponics is a food production system that grows fish and plants together.
 The fish waste provides a food source for growing plants, and plants provide a natural water filter for the fish.
 The aquaponics garden will give students hands-on experience on campus using a model for sustainable agriculture.
 USC Viterbi School of Engineering Professor Kelly Sanders advises a nine-student team on construction and implementation; a large-scale version was set up this summer at the USC Wrigley Institute for Environmental Science.